ahmadtanhaa/Automata/README.md

 ## Bash Scripts for Backup Automation and ELK Workflows

-This repository contains a sanitized collection of Bash scripts developed during professional DevOps engineering work in a FinTech infrastructure context.
+This repository contains a sanitized collection of Bash scripts developed during my professional DevOps engineering work in the infrastructure context of a FinTech startup.

 The scripts automate routine infrastructure tasks such as MongoDB/MySQL backup generation, backup retention, remote synchronization, and JSON ingestion into Elasticsearch/ELK.